 ROSCA as an insurance

-The traditional social obligations to help kinsmen, and sometimes neighbours and workmates, quickly comes into effect as word gets around among members of the rosca, who will adjust the order of rotation to enable the unlucky one to receive a turn.
-The speed with which roscas can usually react to their members’ needsccan rarely be matched by distant, impersonal, banking systems.
+The traditional social obligations to help kinsmen, and sometimes neighbours and workmates quickly come into effect as word gets around among members of the ROSCA, who will adjust the order of rotation to enable the unlucky one to receive a turn.
+The speed with which ROSCAs can usually react to their members’ needs can rarely be matched by distant, impersonal, banking systems.

-Reciprocity and commitment to the group are essential in order for the rosca to be sustainable, and this is mainly achieved though social enforcement and trust.
-Members of a Rosca feel a stronger connect within themselves as compared to the rest of the community.
-Ample instances have demonstrated that Rosca come together to help a member in trouble and have foregone their personal interests in such a case.
+Reciprocity and commitment to the group are essential in order for the ROSCA to be sustainable, and this is mainly achieved though social enforcement and trust.
+Members of a ROSCA feel a stronger connect within themselves as compared to the rest of the community.
+Ample instances have demonstrated that ROSCA comes together to help a member in trouble and have foregone their personal interests in such a case.
 Members feel stronger as an individual when they are a part of a group!